 Q: How can I contact you?

-A: We are back in the office with skeleton staff so the best way to get in contact is to email our Apprentice Lead, Charlotte Lestienne firstname.lastname@example.org or contact us via live chat.
-You can also call 01954 234 940 but please bear with us at busy times.
+A: We are working from home.
+The best way to get in contact is to email our Apprentice Lead, Charlotte Lestienne firstname.lastname@example.org, contact us via live chat or call

 Q: The Chancellor announced employer financial support in his Summer Statement.
 What is this?

 A: The Government will pay each employer £2,000 for every apprentice recruited under the age of 25 and £1,500 for every apprentice recruited over the age of 25.
 Recruitment must be between 1st August 2020 and 31st March 2021 - this has been extended as the original announcement was recruitment to the end of January 2021.
 Full details and how to claim.